finance calculator

 Deep dive

-This overtime pay calculator breaks down regular and overtime earnings.
-Enter your hourly rate, hours, and OT multiplier to see total pay and effective hourly rate.
+This overtime pay calculator breaks down your paycheck into regular and overtime earnings so you can see your total gross pay and effective hourly rate for any pay period.

 FAQs